GonzaloChacon/ng-spotify-playlist/README.md

 Clone repo and run `npm install` (Make sure to have installed Node and NPM before).

 #### **- Development server:**
-Run `ng serve` for a dev server.
+`ng serve` will run a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 #### **- Build:**
-Run `ng build` to build the project.
+`ng build` will build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+#### **- Run app as a PWA:**
+`npm run start-pwa` will build app and start a server which will load the app as a PWA.
+Navigate to `http://127.0.0.1:3000/`

 #### **- Running unit tests:**
-Run `npm run test` to run tests once with `code coverage` results. (results will be stored at `/coverage`).
+`npm run test` will run tests only once and will include `code coverage` analysis. (results will be stored at `/coverage`).
-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+`ng test` will execute the unit tests via [Karma](https://karma-runner.github.io).

 #### **- Bundle analyzer:**
-Run `npm run report` to run webpack-bundle-analyzer, a new tab will be open automatically in the browser with the results.
+`npm run report` will run `webpack-bundle-analyzer`, a will open a new tab in the browser with the results.

 ## Features